Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Numerical Results

 We benchmarked RQAOA$_1$ and Iter-QAOA$_1$ on Ising models with external fields, comparing their performance to seven algorithms: QAOA$_1$, three RQAOA$_1$ variants, two Iter-QAOA$_1$ variants, and a classical SDP.
 Algorithms labelled with a superscript $F$ used the parameter expressions from \cref{qaoa_2_local_fields_opt_params_thm} for Ising models with fields, while those without $F$ used \cref{qaoa_2_local_opt_params_thm} for models without fields.
 For QAOA$_1^F$, parameters were optimised via gradient descent initialised near $\gamma \approx 0$ on \cref{qaoa_field_opt_par_linear_eqn}.
 RQAOA$_1^F$ was tested in two configurations: RQAOA$_1^F$ (20), which employed a coarse line search with 20 samples for $\gamma \in [0, \pi]$ followed by gradient descent on the best found point, and RQAOA$_1^F$, which directly used gradient descent initialised near $\gamma \approx 0$.
 RQAOA$_1$, by contrast, converted the Ising model with fields to one without fields and optimised parameters using QAOA$_1$.
 Similarly, Iter-QAOA$_1^F$ was tested in two configurations: Iter-QAOA$_1^F$ (20), which followed the same coarse line search strategy as RQAOA$_1^F$ (20), and Iter-QAOA$_1^F$, which used gradient descent initialised near $\gamma \approx 0$.
 All RQAOA and Iter-QAOA variants were run for $\eta = 120$ and $\eta = 248$ recursive steps on 128- and 256-vertex graphs, respectively.
 Finally, the SDP was benchmarked on equivalent Ising models without fields.
 The results, shown in \cref{fields_benchmark_plots}, highlight the relative performance of each algorithm.

-As shown in \cref{fields_benchmark_plots}, Iter-QAOA$_1^F$ consistently outperforms RQAOA$_1^F$ across all instances, demonstrating greater robustness with a narrower performance gap and reduced sensitivity to parameter tuning errors, particularly on sparser graphs.
+As shown in \cref{fields_benchmark_plots}, Iter-QAOA$_1^F$ consistently outperforms RQAOA$_1^F$ across all instances.
+This is reflected not only in the higher mean approximation ratios, but also in the generally narrower min-max whiskers, which indicate more stable performance across all the random instances and are consistent with reduced sensitivity to parameter tuning errors, particularly on sparser graphs.
 In contrast, RQAOA$_1^F$ shows higher variability, with worst-case results occasionally falling below both its coarsely optimised counterpart and QAOA$_1^F$.
 Iter-QAOA$_1^F$ also outperforms the SDP by a significant margin and is competitive with RQAOA$_1$, occasionally surpassing it.
 Similar trends are observed for the coarsely optimised variants: Iter-QAOA$_1^F$ (20) generally performs better than RQAOA$_1^F$ (20), except in 256-vertex cases with edge probabilities $p \in \{0.7, 0.9\}$.
 In those instances, Iter-QAOA$_1^F$ (20) produces negative approximation ratios---worse than random guessing---likely due to the use of partial information in these cases.

 These results highlight limitations in RQAOA’s performance on Ising models with fields, raising questions about its applicability to more general pseudo-Boolean optimisation problems with higher-degree terms.
 This motivates further exploration of whether RQAOA and related quantum algorithms~\cite{bravyi2020obstacles, bravyi2022hybrid, finvzgar2024quantum, dupont2023quantum, patel2024reinforcement} can effectively generalise beyond QUBO.
-Nonetheless, Iter-QAOA$_1^F$ consistently outperformed the SDP across all benchmarks, underscores the robustness and efficacy of our parameter-setting strategy outlined in \cref{qaoa_2_local_fields_opt_params_thm}, which was the central focus of this particular study.
+Nonetheless, Iter-QAOA$_1^F$ consistently outperformed the SDP across all benchmarks, underscoring the robustness and efficacy of our parameter-setting strategy outlined in \cref{qaoa_2_local_fields_opt_params_thm}, which was the central focus of this particular study.